Ferry Corsten: 2018–present: Unity and appointment to the Order of Orange-Nassau

 On 2 March 2018, Corsten collaborated with trance producer Paul Oakenfold to release "A Slice of Heaven".
 This track marks his first record in his 2018 "Unity" collaborative project where he plans to work together with artists in the trance community to "bridge the gap between tempos, rhythms and artistic points of view".
 Corsten has also pledged to donate a part of the revenue earned from the project to "VH1's Save The Music Foundation", which focuses on restoring music programs in schools.
 The second track of Unity titled "Safe With Me" which was produced with Dim3nsion was released on 4 May 2018.
 Corsten released the third installment of Unity on 13 July 2018 produced with Jordan Suckley, titled "Rosetta".
 Corsten stated that the song's title came from the "strong sensation of discovery" which the song evokes in its listeners.
 The project's fourth installment with Saad Ayub, "Synchronicity", was released on 7 September 2018.
 "We're Not Going Home" was released on 14 December 2018 as the last Unity single of the year, being produced with UK artist Ilan Bluestone.

 In July 2020, after playing multiple guest sets recently on Armin van Buuren's A State of Trance, it was announced on ASOT 972 that Corsten would be joining the show as a monthly resident of hour number two.

 Corsten's Countdown ended with episode 700, aired on November 25, 2020.
 The following week, Corsten premiered the first episode of a new show, Resonation.

 In January 2021, Corsten recorded and released his educational music production masterclass where he teaches aspiring music producers the techniques he uses to create his music.

-In March 2021, Corsten launched his concept What the F which where Corsten will play his entire repertoire of music (past, present,future), remixed, rehashed and reinvented.
+In March 2021, Corsten launched his concept What the F where Corsten will play his entire repertoire of music (past, present,future), remixed, rehashed and reinvented.
 The concept is open to close and will tour in various countries worldwide beginning on May 6 at Ministry of Sound, London.

-On 24 April 2022, Corsten was awarded the Order of Orange-Nassau.
+On 24 April 2022, Corsten was inducted as an Officer in the Order of Orange-Nassau.
+He was residing at Capelle aan den IJssel.